aws-solutions-library-samples/guidance-for-cell-based-architecture-for-amazon-eks/README.md

 #### Cost Optimization Considerations

-1. **Leverage Karpenter efficiently**: Configure appropriate provisioners to optimize instance selection
+1. **Leverage Karpenter efficiently**: Configure appropriate provisioners to optimize AMI instance selection
 2. **Right-size your managed node groups**: Start with smaller instance types and scale up if needed
 3. **Use Spot Instances**: Configure Karpenter to use Spot Instances for further cost optimization
 4. **Monitor and analyze costs**: Use AWS Cost Explorer to identify optimization opportunities
 5. **Consider Savings Plans or Reserved Instances**: For baseline capacity if workloads are stable

 This architecture prioritizes high availability over cost optimization.
 Use the [**AWS Pricing Calculator**](https://calculator.aws) to estimate costs for your specific deployment.
 <br/>

 ## Security